 g.
 Misconduct: Academic integrity is the foundation of the development and acquisition of knowledge and is based on values of honesty, trust, responsibility, and respect.
 We expect members of our community to act with integrity.
 Research integrity, ethics, and principles of conduct are key to academic integrity.
 Members of our campus community are required to abide by our institutional Code of Conduct and promote academic integrity in upholding the University of Calgary's reputation of excellence.
-Some examples of academic misconduct include but are not limited to: posting course material to online platforms or file sharing without the course instructor's consent; submitting or presenting work as if it were the student's own work; submitting or presenting work in one course which has also been submitted in another course without the instructor's approval; falsification/fabrication of experimental values in a report.
+Some examples of academic misconduct include but are not limited to: posting course material to online platforms or file sharing without the course instructor's consent; submitting or presenting work as if it were the student's own work; submitting or presenting work in one course which has also been submitted in another course without the instructor's permission; borrowing experimental values from others without the instructor's approval; falsification/fabrication of experimental values in a report.
 Please read the following to inform yourself more on academic integrity: